realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Erase Saved WiFi Network

-Clicking this (and saying "yes" in the confirmation dialog) erases the currently saved WiFi network connection and reboots the device; it will restart in "access point" (AP) mode.
+Clicking this button (and selecting "yes" in the confirmation dialog) erases the currently saved WiFi network connection and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

 ##### &#9654; Hostname

 The device's hostname in the WiFi network.
 Defaults to 'timecircuits'.
 This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
 The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://timecircuits.local)

-This setting applies to both AP-mode and when your TCD is connected to a WiFi network.
 If you have more than one TCD in your local network, please give them unique hostnames.

+_This setting applies to both AP-mode and when your TCD is connected to a WiFi network._

 ##### &#9654; WiFi connection attempts